 A Living Desert Oasis

-But a castle on a cliff and a nearby well in the Upper Sonoran Desert of Central Arizona's Verde Valley also bear his name.
 Montezuma's Castle is well known among tourists who exit Interstate 17 on their way north to the Grand Canyon.
-But few Montezuma Castle tourists are familiar with the park's counterpart-- Montezuma's Well.
+But few tourists visiting Montezuma's Castle are familiar with the park's counterpart -- Montezuma Well.
 The "well" was first brought to the general public's attention by Richard J. Hinton in his Handbook to Arizona, published in 1878.

-Montezuma's Well is a sinkhole, a collapsed underground limestone cavern filled with water.
+Montezuma Well is a sinkhole, a collapsed underground limestone cavern filled with water.
 More than a million gallons of water a day flow continuously, providing a lush, verdant oasis in the midst of surrounding desert grassland.
-Montezuma's Well is 368 feet across and 55 feet deep; it sits at an elevation of 3,618 feet.
+Montezuma Well is 368 feet across and 55 feet deep; it sits at an elevation of 3,618 feet.

 The well is a unique ecosystem with several plants and animals found nowhere else on earth.
 There are leeches, amphipods, water scorpions and turtles that live in this closed ecosystem.
 This remarkable habitat is perhaps due to the receiving and the discharging of large quantities of warm water (76° F) that enters through underground springs, keeping the environment within the well very stable.